brunocbr/zettel-composer/README.md

 The quote will receive a sequential numerical identification (`T1`, `T2`, `T3` etc.) and may be later referenced (wiki links will be transformed in `T1`, `T2`, `T3` etc.).

-This is very useful if you work translations, as you may elaborate and review quotes or fragments in notes separated from the text where they are to be included (e. g. a paper, lecture notes).
+This is very useful if you do translations, as you may elaborate work with them in notes separated from the text where they are to be included (e. g. a paper, lecture notes).
 You can also create handouts from the very same note (see below).

 | Parameter      | Description                  |